vipul2802/o365hq.com/content/blog/The end of Microsoft 365 Business Voice. Move from Business Voice to Microsoft Teams licenses today!.md

 ### What if I have DO NOT USE next to Microsoft 365 Business Voice?

-If you have noticed this change in your tenant, we strongly recommend that you move from Business Voice to Teams Phone licenses as soon as possible.
-The license can still be used up to the current cycle they are on, but DO NOT USE means existing Business Voice customers will not be automatically transitioned to the new licensing model and their Business Voice licenses will not be renewed at the next renewal date.
+Like *DO NOT USE – Microsoft 365 Business Voice (without Calling Plan)*, for example.
+If you have noticed this change in your tenant, we strongly recommend that you move from Business Voice to Teams Phone licenses before your original license expiration date.
+The license can still be used while they are still active, but DO NOT USE means existing Business Voice customers will not be automatically transitioned to the new licensing model and their Business Voice licenses will not be renewed at the next renewal date.

 ![The end of Microsoft 365 Business Voice.
 Move from Business Voice to Microsoft Teams licenses today!](/img/MT1.png)